-If every program had its own internship, every graduate of every program would be guaranteed an internship slot -- more like the match system for medical internships, where the number of slots actually exceeds the number of American graduates.
+If every accredited program had its own internship, every graduate of every accredited program would be guaranteed an accredited internship slot -- more like the match system for medical internships, where the number of slots actually exceeds the number of American graduates.
 But equally important, from a pedagogical point of view, if every program had its own internship, the pressure on interns to provide reimbursable services would be relieved, and the training goals of internships could be more closely articulated with the training goals -- towards science or towards practice -- of the student's predoctoral program.

 As a footnote, let me say that I also believe it is a mistake for clinical training programs to "farm out" practicum experiences to community practitioners, who do not necessarily share the scientific values of the doctoral training program.
 It's a prescription for disaster when students learn in the classroom that the Rorschach isn't worth the paper it's printed on (Wood, Nezworski, Lilienfeld, & Garb, 2003), and then they go out into the world to score Rorschachs for someone who thinks that they are the epitome of clinical assessment.
 Medical students do their clerkship rotations in academic health-science centers; similarly, clinical training programs should keep tight control of their students' externship and practicum experiences.a